FusaishiHaruaki/WIC-Fall-Dev-UCSD-Prerequisite-Search/README.md

 # Instructions:
 - Download main.html
-- Edit "target" variable to be the desired course
-- Run webpage on browser to see result for prerequisites
+- Run webpage on browser
+- enter course code to see visual representation of prerequisites

 # Limitations:
 - The page can currently only be accessed through the local file
-- No UI on webpage, need to enter course through source code
+- Requires wifi to run
-- Ugly and confusing layout
+- Ugly layout
+- Requires input with specific regulations

 # Sources:
 Used library: GoJS https://gojs.net/latest/index.html